+A foundational knowledge of the narrative, content, and interpretation of the Bible for the purpose of possessing a biblical worldview.

 BTC 523 Biblical Narrative - Old Testament 3

 BTC 533 Biblical Narrative - New Testament 3

 BTC 563 Biblical Interpretation 3

 BTC 573 Introduction to Christian Theology 3

 Competency 2

-Competency 2: Communi ication Skills Development
+Competency 2: Commun nication Skills Development

-The skill set needed for eff ectively communicating the Bible.
+The skill set needed for ef fectively communicating the Bible.

 MIN 504 Communicating Biblical Truth 3

+•••••••••••••••••••••••••••••••••••••• -

 Competency 3

 Competency 3: Spiritual Formation and Discipleship Training

-The means necessary for fa MIN 509 cilitating personal spiritual formation and the discipleship of others.
-Spiritual Formation & Discipleship 3
+The means necessary for f facilitating personal spiritual formation and the discipleship of others.

+MIN 509 Spiritual Formation & Discipleship 3

 Competency 4

-Competency 4: Servant L eadership Mastery
+Competency 4: Servant Leadership Mastery

-1 ncies required to be an authentic servant leader.
+The character and compet encies required to be an authentic servant leader.

 MIN 510 The Leader's Life & Work 3

+·

 Competency 5

 Competency 5: Church's Role in Christian Care Awareness

+An understanding of the C Christian Church's biblical and historic role in providing care for those with life issues 3.